 To ensure Moby's Fork motors drive in the correct direction together in the motor group, toggle the port 9 motor to reverse.

 The V5 Controller can be configured to drive Moby as well as control the Forks.

-Follow the steps in this article from the Knowledge Base for general information on how to configure a controller.
+Follow the steps in this article from the VEX Library for general information on how to configure a controller.